cosmos/sdk-tutorials/academy/3-ibc/4-light-client-dev.md

 ### Major interfaces

 Access to IBC light clients are gated by the core IBC `MsgServer` which utilizes the abstractions set by the `02-client` submodule to call into a light client module.
-A light client module developer is only required to implement a set interfaces as defined in the `modules/core/exported` package of ibc-go.
+A light client module developer is only required to implement a set of interfaces as defined in the `modules/core/exported` package of ibc-go.

 A light client module developer should be concerned with three main interfaces: